-• Integrated steel mills: Conventional integrated mills use a Blast Furnace (BF) to produce pig iron from sintered iron ore.
+- Integrated steel mills: Conventional integrated mills use a Blast Furnace (BF) to produce pig iron from sintered iron ore.
 The fuel for a BF is usually coke, which is produced by pyrolysis of coal.
 The pig iron is then converted to steel in a Basic Oxygen Process (BOP).
-BOPs can only use a relatively small proportion of steel scrap (typically between 10 and 35%).
-Integrated mills typically produce "plate" products (thickness from 10 mm to 200 mm) or strip products (thickness from 0.2mm to 16mm) but can also produce billet for the production of long steel products.
+BOPs can only use a relatively small proportion of steel scrap (typically between 10 and 35%). - Integrated mills typically produce "plate" products (thickness from 10 mm to 200 mm) or strip products (thickness from 0.2mm to 16mm) but can also produce billet for the production of long steel products.
 Plate products are used in applications such as ship building, construction and large diameter welded pipes.
-Thin flat (strip) products are used in automotive body panels, domestic white goods, roofing and cladding materials, etc.
+Thin flat (strip) products are used in automotive body panels, domestic white goods, roofing and cladding materials, etc. - Direct melting: Up to 100% steel scrap (or pig iron) is melted and refined by applying a large electrical current in an Electric Arc Furnace (EAF).
+These facilities are sometimes referred to as mini-mills.
+EAFs typically produce "long" products, such as rods, bars or sections.
+Typical rod products are the reinforcing bar (rebar) used in concrete.
+Sections include the large rolled steel joists (RSJ) that are used in building projects.
+Wire-drawn products and seamless pipes are also part of the long products group.